7. The Principles of Praying and Supplicating to God

 Excerpted from “Chapter 17” of Interpretations of the Mysteries of God’s Words to the Entire Universe in The Word Appears in the Flesh

 Prayer is not a type of ritual; it is a true communion between a person and God, and it carries a profound significance.
 From people’s prayers, one can see that they are directly serving God.
 If you look at prayer as a ritual, then you are guaranteed not to serve God well.
 If your prayers are not done in earnest or with sincerity, then it can be said that from God’s point of view, you as a person do not exist.
 How, then, can you have the Holy Spirit working on you?
 As a result, after working for a period of time, you will be exhausted.
 From now on, without prayer, you will not be able to do work.
 It is prayer that brings about work, and prayer that brings about service.
 If you are a person who leads, and who serves God, yet you have never devoted yourself to prayer or ever been serious in your prayers, then the manner in which you serve will end up causing you to fall.
 What makes people feel they have the right not to pray?
 Have they stopped praying because God is incarnate?
 That is no excuse; sometimes even I pray!
-When the Lord Jesus was in the flesh, He, too, prayed when it came to critical matters.
+When Jesus was in the flesh, He, too, prayed when it came to critical matters.
 He prayed in the mountains, aboard boats, and in gardens; He also led His disciples to pray.
 If you can frequently come before God and pray to Him, this proves that you treat God as God.
 If you often neglect to pray, and tend to do things on your own, doing this and that behind His back, then you are not serving God; you are merely engaged in your own business.
 As such, will you not be condemned?
 From the outside, it will not appear as though you have done anything disruptive, nor will it seem that you have blasphemed God, but you will just be doing your own thing.
 In doing so, are you not interrupting?
 Even if, on the surface, it looks as though you are not, in essence you are resisting God.

 There is nothing God despises more than the prayers of religious ceremony.
 Prayers to God are only accepted when they are sincere.
 If you have nothing sincere to say, then keep quiet; do not always speak false words and blindly make oaths before God, trying to deceive Him, talking about how much you love Him, about how much you wish to be loyal to Him.
 If you are incapable of achieving your desires, if you lack this resolve and stature, do not, under any circumstances, pray thus before God.
 That is ridicule.
 Ridicule means making fun of someone, trifling with them.
 When people pray before God with this kind of disposition, then at the very least, this is deception.
 At worst, if you do this often, then you are of utterly contemptible character.
 If God were to condemn you, it would be called blasphemy!
 People have no reverence toward God, they do not know how to revere God, or how to love and satisfy Him.
 If the truth is not clear to them, or their disposition is corrupt, God will let it slide.
 But they bring such character before God, and treat God as the unbelievers treat other people.
 Moreover, they solemnly kneel before Him in prayer, using these words to try and wheedle God, and when they are finished, they not only feel no self-reproach, but also have no sense of the seriousness of their actions.
 That being the case, is God with them?
 Can someone who is utterly without the presence of God be enlightened and illuminated?
 Can they be enlightened with the truth?
 (No, they can’t.)
 Then they are in trouble.
 Have you prayed thus many times?
 Do you do so often?
 When people spend too long in the outside world, they reek of society’s stench, their scummy nature is amplified, and they become suffused with satanic poisons and ways of living; what come from their mouths are words of falseness and deceit, they speak without thinking, or else speak words that always contain nothing but their own motivations and aims, and seldom have the proper motivations.
 These are serious problems.
 When people take these satanic philosophies and ways of living before God, do they not offend God’s disposition?